ewired/gjs-guide/docs/extensions/overview/anatomy.md

 This document details the files and structure of a GNOME Shell extension.
 It may be used as a reference

-Whether you're downloading from a repository (eg. GitHub, GitLab) or installing from the [GNOME Extensions Website][ego], extensions are distributed as Zip files with only two required files: `metadata.json` and `extension.js`.
+Whether you're downloading from a repository (e.g. GitHub, GitLab) or installing from the [GNOME Extensions Website][ego], extensions are distributed as Zip files with only two required files: `metadata.json` and `extension.js`.

-Once unpacked and installed the extension will be in one of two places:
+Once unpacked and installed, the extension will be in one of two places:

 ```sh
 # User Extension